ADudeAndACat/Writing/Shadowrun/The_Cast.md

-I will be making an effort to remain faithful to the game and setting mechanics for the current Shadowrun Sixth World (6th Edition) system in creating and portraying the characters.
+Remain faithful to the game and setting mechanics for the current Shadowrun Sixth World (6th Edition) system in creating and portraying the characters.

 # Protagonist Characters